Abaga horse: Breed history

-The Abaga is not reported to DAD-IS.

-However, the 2016 edition of the CAB International book refers to the breed as Black Abaga, while scientific publications refer to it as Abaga.
+The 2016 edition of the CAB International book refers to the breed as Black Abaga, while scientific publications refer to it as Abaga.
 According to the Delachaux guide (2014), it is also referred to as the "Sengseng black horse".
 However, the same publication also refers to the breed under the erroneous name of "Black Agaba".

 Although ancient and the result of long selection, the Abaga was only officially characterized in 2009.
 Little is known about the different types of Mongolian horse, with research efforts focusing more on Thoroughbreds and Quarter Horses.
 Genetic research on this breed is motivated (2018) in particular by research into racing performance during the Naadam, in order to improve the speed of the different strains of Mongolian horses.

 Uses

 The Abaga is primarily a racehorse, whose speed was measured over 1,600 meters by the Chinese Animal Genetic Resources Commission in 2011.
 It is notably faster than the Wushen, another type of Mongolian horse.
 It seems that this speed is the result of selective breeding, which favors certain characteristics such as heart and muscle development.

 It could be used for pleasure riding, and is also bred for meat and mare milk.